Sweet and Savoury Pursuits

 Serving Suggestions

-M'hammara is perfect for hosting a gathering.
-Serve this popular spread with fresh pita bread or pita chips and fresh veggies for a crowd-pleasing appetizer.
+Muhammara is perfect for hosting a gathering.
+Serve this popular spread topped with a drizzle of olive oil, alongside fresh pita bread or pita chips and crisp veggies for a crowd-pleasing appetizer.

 For an authentic mezze spread, serve it as a small dish alongside other Middle-Eastern favorites like Labneh, Hummus, Tabbouleh, Baba Ganoush, and a bowl of olives.